MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPProjectServiceApplication.md

 ```

 ## DESCRIPTION
-The New-SPProjectServiceApplication cmdlet creates a new Project Server Service application.
+The `New-SPProjectServiceApplication` cmdlet creates a new Project Server Service application.

 For permissions and the most current information about Windows PowerShell for Project Server, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251833 (http://go.microsoft.com/fwlink/p/?LinkId=251833).

 ## EXAMPLES

-### --------------EXAMPLE 1------------------- (SharePoint Server 2016)
+### ------------------EXAMPLE 1-----------------------
 ```
 C:\PS>New-SPProjectServiceApplication -Name "PsiApplication" -ApplicationPool "PsiApplicationPool" -Proxy
 ```

-This example creates a Project Server Service application with the name PsiApplication and an application pool with the name PsiApplicationPool, and it creates a Project Server Service application proxy for the application.
+This example creates a Project Server Service application with the name PsiApplication and an application pool with the name PsiApplicationPool and it creates a Project Server Service application proxy for the application.

-### --------------EXAMPLE 2------------------- (SharePoint Server 2016)
+### ------------------EXAMPLE 2-----------------------
 ```
 C:\PS>Get-SPIisWebServiceApplicationPool "PsiApplicationPool" | New-SPProjectServiceApplication -Name "PsiApplication"
 ```

 This example creates a Project Server Service application with the name PsiApplication.
 The result is piped using an application pool object.

 ## PARAMETERS